neondatabase/website/content/docs/guides/logical-replication-neon.md

 - If you use Neon's **IP Allow** feature to limit IP addresses that can connect to Neon, you will need to determine the IP address or addresses of the subscriber and add those IPs to your **IP Allow** list, which you can find in your Neon project's settings.
 For instructions, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).
 - Neon supports both `pgoutput` and `wal2json` replication output plugins for logical decoding.

-    - `pgoutput`: This is the default logical replication output plugin for PostgreSQL.
-Specifically, it's part of PostgreSQL's built-in logical replication system, designed to read changes from the database's write-ahead log (WAL) and output them in a format suitable for logical replication.
+    - `pgoutput`: This is the default logical replication output plugin for Postgres.
+Specifically, it's part of the Postgres built-in logical replication system, designed to read changes from the database's write-ahead log (WAL) and output them in a format suitable for logical replication.
-    - `wal2json`: This is also a logical replication output plugin for PostgreSQL, but it differs from `pgoutput` in that it converts WAL data into `JSON` format.
-This makes it useful for integrating PostgreSQL with systems and applications that work with `JSON` data.
+    - `wal2json`: This is also a logical replication output plugin for Postgres, but it differs from `pgoutput` in that it converts WAL data into `JSON` format.
+This makes it useful for integrating Postgres with systems and applications that work with `JSON` data.
 For usage information, see [wal2json](https://github.com/eulerto/wal2json).
 - Some data services and platforms require dedicated replication slots.
 You can create a dedicated replication slot using the standrad PostgreSQL syntax.
 As mentioned above, Neon supports both `pgoutput` and `wal2json` replication output decoder plugins.

     ```sql